 6. Representative Office

-A representative office is a non-trading entity utilised for market research, promotion, and liaison activities.
+A French representative office is a non-trading entity utilised for market research, promotion, and liaison activities.
 It cannot engage in commercial operations and must be managed by a resident representative.

 Tax Structure in France